linuxdynasty/Linuxdynasty/_posts/2016-08-14-aws-throttling-and-ansible.md

 Each of the modules above can make 1+ calls to AWS and depending on the amount of calls that is being made.
 AWS will start to throttle the requests it receives and your playbook will fail.

-If the community is going to seriously consider using Ansible for all of it's cloud provisioning needs, then a backoff decorator needs to be implemented.

 ## The current state on the majority of the AWS modules in Ansible.
-If you are currently using Ansible to provision AWS, than you have more than likely run into one of the following errors.

-* *RequestLimitExceeded*
-* The Eventual Consistency Errors.
-Example (*InvalidInstanceID.NotFound*)

 Since a good portion of the modules for aws do not implement a backoff decorator, we are forced to do the following.

 * Add a pause between modules.
 (We really should not have to do this.)